- Download our Moving to Austria Guide (PDF)

 Getting around in Austria is easy thanks to the country’s small geographic size, efficient rail network and well-maintained road infrastructure.
 For most expats, travelling by train is the easiest way to get around.

 While domestic flights between Austrian cities are readily available, they are relatively expensive and only save travellers a small amount of time.
-Driving in Austria is a pleasure and while owning a car is not a necessity for those living in a big city, it’s a great way to explore the country.
+Driving in Austria is a pleasure, and while owning a car is not a necessity for those living in big cities, it’s a great way to explore the country.

 Public transport in Austria